UoB-CSA/setup-guides/aws/create-instance.md

 <img src="content/aws7.png" alt="drawing" width="640"/>

 * You now need to select an instance type.
 If you are working on labsheets or just testing your coursework, use a t2.micro instance.
-If you are benchmarking your distributed system use the largest available -  medium instances (2 vCPU) seem to launch OK (large are not permitted).
+If you are benchmarking your distributed system use the largest available -  medium instances (2 vCPU) seem to launch OK (and rumour around the lab is that M5 Large instances work too!).
 Once you have chosen the instance select "next".

 * Most settings on this page **do not** need to be changed, the only one you should worry about is **creating a key pair**